 Q: I know people that have broken solar panels for their homes.
 How is this different and why is this more reliable?

 A: Good question!
-The broken solar panels you're referring to are solar hot water panels, in many cases date back to President Carter-era tax credits, which President Reagan promptly repealed early in his first term.
+The broken solar panels you're referring to are likely solar hot water panels, in many cases date back to President Carter-era tax credits, which President Reagan promptly repealed early in his first term.
 The resulting slack in demand put many solar hot water panel manufacturers out of business, leaving an unfortunate legacy.
 Photovoltaic technology is completely different, is for the purposes of making electricity, not heating water, and has a 50+year history of reliable performance.
 Click here for more on the history of PV technology.

 Q: How long will PV modules last?